mohammedirfan78698/PDS_B15_1997_/README.md

 # PDS_B15_1997_
-This is all about my projects in  python data science and the python codes ...
+This is all about my projects in  python data science and the python codes.
 Author - Mohammed Irfan